My Name is Katie Troccoli. This is my story about why I am trying to raise funds to save The Will Rogers Theater.

 The Will Rogers Theater is part of a great community.
 Many people have fond memories of time spent at the location.
 I believe the theatre can be a vital part of downtown Charleston once again.

 In order to move the Will Rogers Theatre project forward the exterior electric system will need a costly update.
 The cost is estimated at $15,200.
 This is required by the power company.
-I have secured a loan for the electric upgrade.
-Once the electric system is upgraded, we will be looking for businesses to rent three of the five store fronts.
+Once the electric is upgraded, we will be able to rent three of the five store fronts to small businesses.
 This will create jobs.
 These store fronts will also support needed foot traffic to the theatre.